TailorDev/galaxy-tourbuilder/README.md

 ## Packaging

 Run `npm run dist` to create a zipped, production-ready extension for each browser.
-You can then upload that to the appstore.
+You can then upload that to the different app stores.

 ##### Chrome Web Store